Laboratory Analysis

 Optimization of viral recovery from environmental samples

-We continue to evaluate and optimise standard methods for the recovery of target viruses and bacteria from wastewater effluent and shellfish as well as water and sediment from the fresh, estuarine and marine environment.
+We continue to evaluate and optimise standard methods for the recovery of target viruses, fungi, protists and bacteria from wastewater (influent and effluent samples), shellfish, river and lake water, sediments, estuarine and marine waters.

 picture1